 The light is fitted to the top of the bandsaw as shown.
-The light is supplied with a plug.
+The light is supplied with a three-pin plug 220V.
 The cable must be held in position with the clips provided and positioned so that the cable is safe and will not in any way come close to the blade or cabinet door.
-Below is the suggested cable route.
+Above is the suggested cable route.
 Use the sticky cable clamps to secure the cable along the top of the bandsaw.
 Ensure that the cable is not over the vertical shaft hole, as it could be damaged when the shaft exits the hole.